Whitegoods Help article

 Transport fuel consumption

-Heavier loads require more fuel to ship.
-Reducing each machine by up to 25kg – roughly a third of total machine weight – across millions of units represents a significant reduction in transport energy.
+Heavier loads burn more fuel.
+Reducing each machine by up to 25kg – roughly a third of the total weight – across millions of units adds up to a significant cut in transport energy.

 🌍